runawayhorse001/PySparkAudit/README.md

-# PySparkAudit: Python Data Audit
+# PySparkAudit: PySpark Data Audit

-This is our Python Data Audit library repositories.
+This is our PySpark Data Audit library repositories.
 The ``API`` can be found at: https://runawayhorse001.github.io/PySparkAudit.
 If you want to install it, you can